ericzbeard/wordle-solver/README.md

 are valid.
 Once that training is done, that model could be used as the random sample, instead of a truly random sample.

+Starting to work on this in `valid.py`, which establishes a list of valid actions based on a large number of quick iterations to discover valid first actions. `ValidActions.sample()` could be substituted for the "random" choice when a deep learning algorithm is exploring.

 ## Tutorials and Documentation to read

 I found [this](https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/) to be a good introduction to Gym, but it uses a pre-existing environment.
 There are not many detailed tutorials on how to actually create an Environment from scratch, so I spent some time reading the source code for [Taxi-v3](https://github.com/openai/gym/blob/master/gym/envs/toy_text/taxi.py).